Chairperson: David Baker, Ph.D.

 Marquette undergraduate students majoring in Biomedical Sciences can apply for admission to the Exercise and Rehabilitation Science M.S. program in their junior year.
 Students accepted into the program are eligible to enroll in up to 14 (or 17) credits of graduate course work during the senior year.
 Credits earned for graduate courses can be used to fulfill both undergraduate and graduate degree requirements.

-Early Assurance PharmD Program
+Early Assurance PharmD Program (in partnership with the Medical College of Wisconsin)

 The Biomedical Sciences department participates in the Early Assurance PharmD program through the university’s partnership with the Medical College of Wisconsin (MCW) School of Pharmacy.
 The 3+3 Early Assurance PharmD program allows students in the Biomedical Sciences major to earn dual degrees, a bachelor’s degree from Marquette University and a Doctor of Pharmacy degree from the Medical College of Wisconsin, in a total of six years.
 Students accepted to this program who meet all eligibility requirements throughout the program, can matriculate to MCW’s Schools of Pharmacy in their senior year.
 A bachelor of science degree from Marquette University is awarded after successful completion of the first year at MCW.
 Applications to the program are due at the start of the spring term in freshman or sophomore year.
 Interested students should consult with their academic adviser in biomedical sciences.
 More detailed information can be found in the university Resources and Opportunities section of this bulletin.

 Global Health Equity M.S.
-Accelerated Degree Program
+Accelerated Degree Program (in partnership with the Medical College of Wisconsin)

 The Department of Biomedical Sciences together with the Medical College of Wisconsin Global Health Equity M.S. program offers an accelerated degree program which allow students to earn their B.S. in Biomedical Sciences, and a master of science (M.S.) in Global Health Equity, all within a five-year time period.